Xetibo/ReSet-Doc/sections/appendix/CI.typ

 supplement: "Listing",
 caption: [ReSet build workflow on Ubuntu])<build_ubuntu>

-In @build_arch the arch runner configuration is shown, which builds the arch package.
+In @build_arch the Arch runner configuration is shown, which builds the Arch package.

 #figure(sourcecode(```yaml
 # omitted setup